xiel/use-location-state/README.md

 yarn add react-router-use-query-state
 ```

 Your favorite router is missing?
-Feel free to [suggest a router](https://github.com/xiel/location-state/issues) to get an integration soon.
+Feel free to [suggest a router](https://github.com/xiel/location-state/issues).